cogment/cogment-doc/src/cogment/tutorial/step1/index.md

 This service is implemented by running a component called the **orchestrator**, which is the entry point for the system and the interface between the client and the backend.
 This component is provided as a docker image and is automatically added by the bootstrap process.

-The orchestrator needs to know where the Env and the Agent are running.
+The orchestrator needs to know where the Environment and the Agent are running.
 Cogment uses a distributed infrastructure where components can live on different servers.
 This is an important concern for Human / AI Interaction training, since one may have a human user base spread out in many different locations.

 ```text
 $ docker-compose up orchestrator